 Project Payment and Expenses

-Payment for projects occurs via Payoneer to freelancers within 30 days after the project completion date.
+Payment for projects occurs within 30 days of the project completion date.
 Therefore, before marking a project as complete it is important that all costs are accounted for.
 If there are extra days to be added for a "day rate" assignment, the freelancer should outline the number of days worked, the amount previously agreed for each day, and the publisher can then make the appropriate price change.
 The usual completion process then ensues.